gdevaney/WallAI/index.md

 On average, the annotator labeled 29 different segments per image, labeling discrete objects with well-defined shapes, background regions, or object parts.
 Zhou also establishes a benchmark for scene parsing tasks by utilizing ADE20K.

 There were previous attempts at scene parsing that could be applied to detecting walls: pyramid scheme parsing network [4].
 This network uses ResNet to get features and then uses a pyramid pooling module as a decoder.
 The pyramid pooling module fuses features under four different pyramid scales, where the highest level captures the global context, while the lowest level captures more fine-grained context.
 This context-aware model takes into consideration what objects are associated with which, e.g. boat is the object usually associated with water, not a car.
 Similarly, PSPNet could be used to take into consideration that a wall is an object that is to be associated indoors.
+Our work plans to leverage the human-annotated dataset and pretrained models trained on lots of data to create models that specifically detects and paints walls.
+Painting the walls is another challenge after segmenting the image correctly as there are multiple aspects to consider to color image naturally.

 # Methods/Approach

+## TODO: Add the diagram!

-Given the limited hand annotated resource regarding wall segmentation task, we plan to conduct multiple rounds of qualitative analysis on our models and come up with the best model to compare against Home Depot's Project Color.
+Given the limited hand annotated resource regarding wall segmentation task, we plan to conduct multiple rounds consisting of qualitative and quantitative analysis on our models and come up with the best model to compare against Home Depot's Project Color.
 The qualitative metrics that we utilize to assess the quality of the wall painted outputs from different models are coloration, edge detection, and segmenatation, with each score ranging from 1 to 5 [^1].

 Coloration quantifies how similar the lighting of new painted walls are when compared to the original image.
+Painting the walls considering different lighting is essential especially because walls are adjacent to multiple light sources within our dataset such as sunlight from the windows or lamps by the bedside.
 Edge detection score estimates how well the painted walls draw out the original edges within the original image.
-Segmentation score
+If the paint covers up the edges of the original room, the image is going to look awkward.
+Segmentation score evaluates how well different models segment different objects within the image such as ceiling, bed frames, window, and etc.
+We determined that these qualitative metrics can be subjective, so in order to maintain consistency througout the entire experiments, we only had one annotator conducting the evaluation.

+For the quantitative analysis, we leverage the annotations from ADE20K dataset and calculate precision, recall, F1, and Intersection over Union score for two of our semantic segmentation models [3].
+After conducting error analysis on the segmentation, we ensemble edge detection algorithm with two of our segmentation models and run the experiments again on a different dataset, 'tensorflow/lsun/bedroom'.
+With the two new models and dataset, we finally compare the results quantitatively and qualitatively with Home Depot's result.
+We concluded, through qualitative and quantitative analysis, that our ensembled model best paints the walls given an indoor image.

 [^1]: Score 1 indicates very bad, Score 2 indicates major errors, Score 3 indicates minor errors, Score 4 inidcates minimal errors that cannot be detected easily, and Score 5 indicates almost perfect coloration, edge detection, and segementation score respectively

-### Home Depot Model
-The Home Depot model is proprietary, so we are unable to understand what is used under the hood.
-However, we will use this as a baseline for scoring our models.
-Quantitatively, we will use Mean Intersection over Union to compare our outputs to Home Depot's using a similarity metric.
-Then, we will use human interpretation to score the best model against Home Depot's model qualitatively on three metrics: segmentation, edge detection, and coloration.

 ### OpenCV Module
-OpenCV has a number of edge detection and masking modules that can be used for filtering objects in images [5].
-We used techniques outlined in Garga's work to input an image and a color of choice, apply a masking technique using interpolation, a Canny edge detector, and several OpenCV modules to identify the wall, and edit the HSV color space to recolor wall segments while preserving natural light.
+OpenCV has a number of edge detection and masking modules that can be used for filtering objects in images [5] We used techniques outlined in Garga's work to input an image and a color of choice, apply a masking technique using interpolation, a Canny edge detector, and several OpenCV modules to identify the wall, and edit the HSV color space to recolor wall segments while preserving natural light.
 The OpenCV approach performed well at handling various light intensities, but struggled to identify and segment walls with deep shadows and fine details.
 Therefore, we wanted to explore techniques using semantic segmentation and potentially combine the two approaches to create our final product.

 Notes: Utilized Canny edge detector to refine edges predicted by models.
 Used model outputs to sample points from predicted wall masks for FloodFill function to properly fill out wall.
 Combined Canny edge detector from original image and edges of model predictions to refine points.